aneekhussain/aneekhussain/README.md

 - 👋 Hi, I’m @aneekhussain
 - 👀 I’m interested in gaming and having fun with friends
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning IT-Technolgy
-- 📫 How to reach me is on my email: mohammadaneekhussain@gmail.com
+- 📫 How to reach me is on my email: aneekhussain@gmail.com

 <!---
 aneekhussain/aneekhussain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.